fsanzl/fonemas/README.md

 ## Use

-The library provides the class  *transcription(sentence, mono, epenthesis, aspiration, sampastr)*.
+The library provides the class  *transcription(sentence, mono, epenthesis, aspiration, rehash, sampastr)*.
 The class takes the obligatoy argument *sentence*, which is a string of characters with a Spanish word or words.
 It optionally takes two Boolean arguments *mono*,  *epenthesis* and *aspiration* set to False as default.

 - *mono* sets whether the output shows graphic stresses for monosyllabic words

 - *epenthesis* set the behaviour S bfore consonant in onset (spiritu -> es pi ri tu|spi ri tu)

 - *aspiration* inserts an aspiration modifier 'ʰ' in onset.
 This may be useful when dealing with ambiguous verses in classic poetry to choose which synaloepha to break.

+- *rehash* moves last consonan on last-syllable coda to next's words first-syllable onset if it begins with a vowel.

 - *sampastr* allows an alternativestress symbol, as '"' to prevent issues e.g. when using in a CSV file.